Call Us

 Alcoholic liver

-Alcoholism is one of the organs most affected by alcoholism.
-It can lead to liver problems including fatty liver, hepatitis and cirrhosis.
+The liver is one of the organs most affected by alcoholism.
+Alcohol can lead to problems such as fatty liver, hepatitis and cirrhosis.
 Fatty liver is caused by fat building up in liver cells.
 This can develop into alcohol hepatitis, which is the inflammation of the liver.

 Alcohol hepatitis can lead to liver failure and can also gradually damage the liver and lead to cirrhosis.
 Cirrhosis is when normal liver tissue is replaced by scar tissue, which causes the liver to lose its ability to function well.